madz23/libgdx_games/README.md

 4/3
 Moo has made a decent amount of progress.
 The cow can move around the whole screen and moo.
 There is background music.
 The cow can moo, though it is super weird sounding.
 I need to fix that.
 Next, I will implement tiles.

+4/25
+I found some time to work on this project last week.
+There is a full tile map that the cow can walk on.
+It extends beyond the view of the screen, and the camera can follow the cow wherever she walks on the map.
+The screen is 100x100, and the map is 800x800.
+I need to make it so that the screen can be resized.
+The cow has an eat animation and can only eat when standing on a grassy tile.
+Eating fills the cow's tummies (hearts basically).